knocklabs/docs/pages/send-and-manage-data/lists.md

 ## List members

-List members are objects that represent a single users membership on a list.
+List members are objects that represent a single user's membership on a list.
 They can also contain unstructured metadata that you can use to further target recipients of notifications.

 ```json